 The reality, however, is this.
 If you are a lawyer, CPA, financial professional, or B2B salesperson you can probably survive on business from just LinkedIn.
-Bloggers and techies might want to focus more on Google+ and Twitter.
+Bloggers and techies might want to focus more on Twitter and Pinterest.
 I have seen retail store owners do very well exclusively on Google+ Local, Yelp, and Instagram.

 We talked about having the end in mind, and then filling out the rest from your goals.
 Determining which platform you use will derive from the goals you have in business.